-Despite the fact that I had always called Staffordshire home until about 6 years ago, people are often surprised when I reveal my Midlands roots.
+No thanks to another miserable British train network experience I have just returned from a weekend away, back in the Midlands visiting my family.
+Another set of cancelled trains, another slow crawl out to Birmingham on Friday night on an overstuffed train.
+What joy!
+But eventually I made it and have passed a lovely weekend seeing various family members - some belonging to me, some belonging to another.
+Despite the fact that I had always called Staffordshire home until about 3 and a half years ago, people are often surprised when I reveal my Midlands roots.
 I am constantly mistaken for a Southerner.
 On occasion people have refused to believe I have not been a London citizen all my life (not bad for an Accidental Londoner, eh?).
 I'm not sure why.
 Maybe it's the distinctly non-Midlands accent I have, honed by boarding school, but quick to slip a bit when I head further North than Sheffield.
 Maybe it's my obsessive knowledge of London bus-routes (including which one's TFL has ranked most dangerous).
 Maybe it's my furious loathing of tourists and people who don't come from London that disrupt my morning commute.

 After I correct those convinced I have lived here forever, I get asked the same question: "So, why did you move to London?".
 To which the honest answer is, well, I didn't really mean to.
 (Hence my Accidental prefix.
 Keep up, people!)
 When I left university I was adamant that I'd never live in London.
 It just didn't appeal to me.
 It didn't have the buzz and excitement of Paris or New York (let alone the glamour), and I thought it was dirty and full of people who did not look happy to be there.
 Yet after two months of temping for a local council department in Staffordshire I was climbing the walls.
 I had a two week internship lined up with a charity in London to look forward to however, so I answered phones and input data until the time had come for me to head to the city for that to start.
 Within days of being down here I was thoroughly enjoying myself.
 The internship was fun, and I never had to be in the office before 10am.
 I had friends here who were all too keen to help me spend my weekly lunch and travel stipend on dancing and margaritas.
 I had a kind Accidental relation who didn't seem to mind me living in her spare room.
 I had freedom and London's wealth of entertainment at my feet.
 The internship was extended a week more, then another and another.
 When I finally returned to Staffordshire I suddenly wanted to return to London.